0rtis/w3multicall/README.md

 # Multicall Smart Contract
-[Multicall](https://github.com/mds1/multicall) smart contract are deployed on numerous chains and can help reduce the strain put on RPC by order of magnitude by *batching* multiple requests into one.
+[Multicall](https://github.com/mds1/multicall) smart contract are deployed on numerous chains and can help reduce the strain put on RPC by order of magnitude by *batching* multiple requests into a single one.

 # Simple Multicall